ScenarioTech/Stage/include/README.md

 ### vendor/

-This directory contains whatever vendor-provided files are included in the scenario stage files.
+This directory contains whatever vendor-provided files are included with the scenario stage files.
+Often, these files are symlinks to files from modules installed via NPM or other resource packaging services in the root directory.